nnsW3/bcs/README.md

 - This implementation has low-degree test built-in, and can handle RS-IOP.
 - Multiple oracles with same evaluation domain share a merkle tree and be submitted in one round, which greatly reduces verification overhead and number of constraints.
-- Each leaf of an low-degree oracle is a coset instead of an individual field element, which significantly reduces merkle tree overhead on FRI query.
+- Each leaf of a low-degree oracle is a coset instead of an individual field element, which significantly reduces merkle tree overhead on FRI query.

 ## Build Guide